Author · Doctoral Researcher · CHRO · Leadership Thinker

 Leadership That Holds Under Pressure

 For senior leadership cohorts navigating disruption.
-Draws on both the empirical research and 23 years of practice to examine how leaders decide when the pressure is real, the answers are unclear, and the cost of drift is already accumulating.
+Draws on both the empirical research and over two decades of practice to examine how leaders decide when the pressure is real, the answers are unclear, and the cost of drift is already accumulating.

 For speaking and advisory enquiries